ASilvaGSW/PH2K_MainController/README.md

 # PH2K MainController

+## Summary

+The PH2K MainController is a comprehensive system for controlling and monitoring the PH2K production line.
+This project includes firmware for various components, a user interface for operation and management, and a main controller for coordinating all subsystems.

 ## English

 The PH2K MainController is a comprehensive system for controlling and monitoring the PH2K production line.
 This project includes firmware for various components, a user interface for operation and management, and a main controller for coordinating all subsystems.